List of compression Member Posts-part 2.

 a) Using the column critical stress values in Table 4-22 of the Manual, determine the LRFD design strength and the ASD allowable strength for the column shown in Fig. 5.8.

-Solved problem- 5-2 for critical stress estimation.
+List of compression Member Posts-part 2-Solved problem- 5-2 for critical stress estimation.

 If 50-KSI steel is used. (b) Repeat the problem, using Table 4-1 of the Manual. (c) Calculate and, using the equations of AISC Section E3,

-This is the link to post 12: Solved problem 5-2 for local buckling
+This is the link to post 12: Solved problem 5-2 for local buckling.

-13- A Solved problem 5-3 for local buckling.
+13- A solved problem 5-3 for local buckling.

 Solved problem- 5-3 for factored compression force.

 (b) Repeat part (a) using Table 4-4 in the AISC Manual.
+A step-by-step guide is provided.

 14- Solved problem 6-8 for local buckling.